Braithwait recognises the fact the purchase of your home is the most important and expensive transaction you are likely to undergo.

 The next step is to obtain the Mortgage Valuation, as required by law.
 This will be conducted by a Chartered Surveyor acting for your Lender.
 The report is to provide a Valuation i.e. determine whether the amount to be loaned is secure and also deals with the basic condition of the property.
 Since you as the buyer are also provided with a copy, it allows both parties to evaluate the findings prior to entering into a commitment to purchase.
 However, we would not recommend that a buyer relies solely on the Mortgage Valuation survey as the inspection is limited and although it may cost a little more to obtain a more detailed report yourself, this could in the long run save you from making a costly mistake.

 This is the mid-range option as it is more expensive than the Mortgage Valuation but less than the Building Survey (see below).

 It is a basic service and therefore more appropriate to properties in apparently good condition and conventionally constructed.
 The survey’s purpose is to highlight any pressing or significant defects and problems which are likely to have an overall impact on the value of the property.

-The objective of the Homebuyer Survey is to provide a more in depth report which will assist the buyer in making an informed decision whether to proceed with the purchase and also whether the agreed price reflects the actual value.
-Moreover, the professional opinion of the surveyor as contained in his report will also set out particular features of the property which may possibly have an affect on the present value and potential future marketability.
+The objective of the Homebuyer Survey is to provide a more in-depth report which will assist the buyer in making an informed decision on whether to proceed with the purchase and also whether the agreed price reflects the actual value.
+Moreover, the professional opinion of the surveyor as contained in his report will also set out particular features of the property which may possibly have an effect on the present value and potential future marketability.

 Unlike the Homebuyer Survey, this is suitable for all types of property whether conventional or unconventional.
 The term “unconventional” encompasses properties that have an unusual construction, are historic or Listed Buildings, have been extensively altered or where major work is planned.